-Sec.
-173.305.
-Provision of Funds.
+RULE § 173.305.
+PROVISION OF FUNDS.

-- (a) After a grant has been awarded and if there are no outstanding special conditions or other deficiencies, the Commission may disburse funds to the grantee.
-Funds will be disbursed to the grantee quarterly unless specific permission for an alternative disbursement schedule is granted in writing from the executive director. - (b) Disbursement of funds is always subject to the availability of funds. - (c) Discretionary grant funds will be paid only after the expenditure report has been submitted.
-Funds must be expended, not obligated, before being included in the funding expenditure report.
+(a) After a grant has been awarded, and if there are no deficiencies or special conditions that result in withholding of grant funds according to §173.307 or §173.401, the Commission may disburse funds to the grantee.
+Funds will be disbursed to the grantee quarterly unless specific permission for an alternative disbursement schedule is granted in writing from the executive director.

+(b) Disbursement of funds is always subject to the availability of funds.

+(c) Improvement grant funds will be paid on a reimbursement basis only after the expenditure report has been submitted.
+Funds must be expended, not merely obligated, before being included in the grant program expenditure report.
+Requests for exceptions to this section must be in writing and signed by the authorized official and may be approved by the executive director for good cause.

-Sec.
-173.306.
-DISCRETIONARY GRANT ADJUSTMENTS.
+RULE § 173.306.
+IMPROVEMENT GRANT Adjustments.

-- (a) The authorized official must sign all requests for grant adjustments. - (b) Budget Adjustments.
+(a) The authorized official must sign all requests for grant adjustments.

+(b) Budaet Adiustments.
 Grant adjustments consisting of reallocations of funds among or within budget categories in excess of \$10,000 or ten percent of the original grant award, whichever is less, are considered budget adjustments, and are allowable only with prior approval of the executive director of the Commission.
-Grantees must notify Commission in writing of reallocations of funds among or within budget categories below this threshold.
+Grantees must notify the Commission in writing of reallocations of funds among or within budget categories below this threshold.
 If a reallocation of funds among or within budget categories results in the cumulative amount of budget changes within the same fiscal year reaching \$10,000 or 10% of the original grant award, whichever is less, the adjustment is allowable only with the prior approval of the executive director of the Commission.

-- (c) Non-Budget Grant Adjustments.
-The following rules apply to other grant adjustments: - (1) Requests to revise the scope, target, or focus of the project, or alter project activities require advance written approval from the Commission. - (2) The grantee shall notify the Commission in writing of any change in the designated program director, financial officer, or authorized official within ten days following the change.
+(c) Non-Budget Grant Adjustments.
+The following rules apply to other grant adjustments:

+- Requests to revise the scope, target, or staffing of the project, or substantively alter project activities require advance written approval from the Commission. - (2) The grantee shall notify the Commission in writing of any change in the designated program director, financial officer, or authorized official within ten days following the change.

-Sec.
-173.307.
+RULE § 173.307.
 REMEDIES FOR NONCOMPLIANCE.

-- (a) If a grantee fails to comply with any term or condition of a grant or rule, the Commission may take one or more of the following actions: - (1) disallow all or part of the cost of the activity or action that is not in compliance and seek a return of the funds; - (2) impose administrative sanctions, other than fines, on the grantee; - (3) temporarily withhold all payments pending correction of the deficiency by the grantee; - (4) withhold future grant payments from the program or grantee; or - (5) terminate the grant in whole or in part. - (b) The Commission shall provide reasonable notice prior to imposing a remedy under subsection (a) of this section.
+(a) If a grantee fails to comply with any term or condition of a grant, rules, or any applicable statutes, the Commission may take one or more of the following actions:

+- disallow all or part of the cost of the activity or action that is not in compliance and seek a return of the funds; - (2) impose administrative sanctions, other than fines, on the grantee; - (3) temporarily withhold grant payments pending correction of the deficiency by the grantee; - (4) withhold future grant payments from the program or grantee; or - (5) terminate the grant in whole or in part.

+(b) The Commission shall provide reasonable notice prior to imposing a remedy under subsection (a) of this section.
 If a grantee disputes the finding, the authorized official may request that one or more representatives of the grantee appear before the Commission.
 If the Commission receives such a request, it will consider the grantee's presentation at the Commission's next scheduled meeting.
 The administrative determination rendered by the Commission is final.

-Sec.
-173.308.
-TERM OF GRANT OR OTHER FUNDS.
+RULE § 173.308.
+TERM OF GRANT.